Sam Noble Oklahoma Museum of Natural History: History

-J. Willis Stovall ultimately developed a plan to bring all of the university’s extensive collections together under a single museum umbrella.
+J. Willis Stovall ultimately developed a plan to bring all of the university's extensive collections together under a single museum umbrella.
 In the late 1930s, Stovall was named as the director of this early museum, which was largely scattered among numerous university colleges and departments.
 While Stovall made repeated attempts to obtain funding for a dedicated museum facility, he was unable to do so before his death in 1953.
-Though the museum collections remained scattered physically, Stovall’s work was instrumental in uniting the collections under a single administrative unit and securing limited storage space for a number of objects and specimens.

-By 1980, the museum collections remained scattered across 10 separate buildings, often substandard for specimen preservation, including a horse stable, a wooden barn, two wooden barracks constructed during World War II, various attics and basements, and an armory for the Reserve Officers Training Corps (ROTC) constructed in the 1930s that served as the museum’s main building.
+Though the museum collections remained scattered physically, Stovall's work was instrumental in uniting the collections under a single administrative unit and securing limited storage space for a number of objects and specimens.By 1980, the museum collections remained scattered across 10 separate buildings, often substandard for specimen preservation, including a horse stable, a wooden barn, two wooden barracks constructed during World War II, various attics and basements, and an armory for the Reserve Officers Training Corps (ROTC) constructed in the 1930s that served as the museum's main building.
 This building was officially renamed the Stovall Museum of Science and History following the death of J. Willis Stovall.

-Beginning in 1983 under the leadership of museum director Michael Mares, Ph.D., the Stovall Museum began a campaign to make Oklahoma citizens aware of the fragility of their state’s most valuable natural and cultural treasures, and the substandard conditions in which these artifacts were being stored.
+Beginning in 1983 under the leadership of museum director Michael Mares, the Stovall Museum began a campaign to make Oklahoma citizens aware of the fragility of their state's most valuable natural and cultural treasures, and the substandard conditions in which these artifacts were being stored.
 Over several years, Mares and museum staff would also share this message with state representatives and state senators and work to develop a new state law which recognized the Stovall Museum as a state resource, not only a university organization.
 In 1987, the Oklahoma Legislature and governor approved a law (70 OK Stat §70-3309.1) that designated the Stovall Museum as the official Oklahoma Museum of Natural History.

-In the early 1990s, a group of concerned citizens in Norman, Oklahoma, began to lobby for a new museum facility to better care for the state’s collection of natural and cultural artifacts.
+In the early 1990s, a group of concerned citizens in Norman, Oklahoma, began to lobby for a new museum facility to better care for the state's collection of natural and cultural artifacts.
 The group ultimately secured a special election in 1992, which concluded with the citizens of Norman pledging a $5 million bond commitment for the construction of a new museum facility, contingent on the state of Oklahoma and private donors raising $30 million.
-A statewide bond election passed, securing the state of Oklahoma’s $15 million financial commitment.
-Shortly after, a $10 million donation from the Samuel Roberts Noble Foundation and affiliates secured both the facility’s official name, the Sam Noble Oklahoma Museum of Natural History, and most of the remaining funds needed for the facility’s construction with help from other key donors and supporters.
+A statewide bond election passed, securing the state of Oklahoma's $15 million financial commitment.
+Shortly after, a $10 million donation from the Samuel Roberts Noble Foundation and affiliates secured both the facility's official name, the Sam Noble Oklahoma Museum of Natural History, and most of the remaining funds needed for the facility's construction with help from other key donors and supporters.